DynamoDS/RefineryPrimer/02-getting-started/02-06_applying-generative-design-to-practical-challenges.md

 <br/>

 Whenever an input parameter is changed the option's volume and total surface area will be re-calculated.
-These two values are the _fitness_ values and need to be set as _Is Output_ in the Dynamo graph.
+These two values are the _fitness_ values and need to be set as *`IsInput`* in the Dynamo graph.

 <br/>